GiuseppeTT/clean-install/fedora.md

 Order the pinned tabs on chrome as follows:

-- gmail
+- Gmail
-- google calendar
+- Google calendar
-- notion
+- Notion
-- stat email
+- Stat email
-- spotify
+- Spotify